Last Updated on March 17, 2020 by AIFS Abroad

 Berlin is a city filled with centuries of history and over 175 museums covering anything and everything of interest from art, history, and even the quirky.
-There are books filled with the places we’ve all heard of, but some places aren’t listed in the books; some places have to be discovered.
-These are the places I found that are perfect for those studying abroad looking to get to know the hidden Berlin.
+There are books filled with the places we’ve all heard of, but some places aren’t listed in the books; some places are hidden gems that have to be discovered.

 1. Central Kino in Hackescher Markt